Learning objective

 Before you get started

 • Self-esteem and confidence of some students may be an issue during this activity.
 Be reassuring and support students as they develop the ability to practise assertive “no” statements.
 This will help students with their resilience and emotional wellbeing development.
-See the Guide: Resilience and life skills for more information.

 • It is possible that a student has been involved in a traumatic experience relating to sexual abuse.
 Teachers should know and understand the protective interrupting technique and what, why, when and how it is needed and used before facilitating this activity.
-It is important that teachers are familiar with the managing disclosures Guide and have a risk management strategy in place.
+It is important that teachers are familiar with the managing disclosures and have a risk management strategy in place.

 Learning activities